 Step# 5.
 The Most Vital Task Of My Syndication Strategy

-This step needs a background and some clarifications before I go to the action step- “what to do.”
+This step needs a background and some clarifications before going to the action step- “what to do.”

-You see, even the pieces of posts get syndicated all over the net with the four steps above.
+Set and forget thing doesn’t work here.
+Even the pieces of posts get syndicated all over the net with the four steps above.
 They may not get noticed by the users and members of the syndicated sites.
-Set and forget thing doesn’t work here.
 Check my set and forget Blogspot stat as the proof below image:

 The sites you connected your wordpress.com blog with the applets have individual characters.
 Facebook is different from Twitter, and so are all the other social sites.
 The interfaces of the sites are different.
-Some sites use hashtags, some use keywords, some use Likes, and some use Up-votes.
-The user community of each site is also diverse, reacts differently to a specific action.
+Some websites use hashtags, some use keywords, some use Likes, and some use Up-votes.
+The user community of each website is also diverse reacts differently to a specific action.

-And the rule of thumb for any community is, you’ll never get noticed unless you contribute to the community.
+And the rule of thumb for any community is you’ll never get noticed unless you contribute to the community.
 Nobody cares about you and your content unless you care about them and their blog.
-So, you need to check how you get to contribute in the first place!
+So, you need to check how you get to contribute first!

 Just think about it- our broken-down pieces of content might not make any sense to the readers.
-The pieces may seem out of context- we will destroy our reputation instead of building it in the community just because our reposts are not understandable, coherent, clear, or logical.
-So, this issue must be addressed, and it will in the first part of strategic action step 5 below.
+The parts may seem out of context- we will destroy our reputation instead of building it in the community just because our contents are not understandable, coherent, precise, or logical.
+So, you must address this issue, and it will in the first part of strategic action step 5 below.

 Strategic Action Step 5

 (1) Make each piece of content a good read before posting.
-Add an introduction or edit some part.
-The bottom line is, make it an enjoyable read so that readers are enticed to click the “read more” links.
+Add an introduction or edit some parts.
+The bottom line is to make it an enjoyable read to entice readers to click the “read more” links.

 (2) From time to time, log in to the sites you have connected by your applets.
 Familiarize with the interfaces, check how you can get involved with the community.
 I cannot generalize and instruct what to do for all the sites.
-But don’t worry, there is a lot of free tutorials for each site on this too!
+But don’t worry, there are many free tutorials for each site on this too!